"All very interesting, gentlemen - one man fighting another over the right to repeatedly risk his life attired like a bat..."

 Ax-Crazy: At least half the parties involved in the crossover.
 Joker, Az-Bats, etc. One story that takes place during this crossover is even titled "Murdering Maniaxe".

 Back from the Dead: Mr. Freeze was brought back to life during this arc, having been killed off beforehand in the Robin II: The Joker's Wild mini-series.
 His death was handwaved by explaining that there had been a failsafe feature in his suit when Joker "killed" him.
+This was because he had been recently revamped in Batman: The Animated Series.

 Police officer Renee Montoya breaks into the Bates School For Girls and attempts to apprehend Zsasz all by herself (as described in more detail below).